How to Fix USB Device Not Recognized Error in Windows

 5. start devmgmt.msc

-6. The above will take you to a hidden side of the Device Manager encompassing an option to “Show hidden devices”.
-Uninstall unknown devices (the ones that are greyed out) until the problematic device is removed and reinstalled a new one when you plug it in afresh.
+6. The above will take you to a hidden side of the Device Manager, which includes an option to “Show hidden devices”.
+Uninstall any unknown devices (those that are greyed out) until the problematic device is removed, and then reinstall a new one when you plug it in again.

 Other Possible Solutions